ericbenwa/ballpark-deal/_pages/disclaimer.md

 # Errors and Omissions Disclaimer

 The information given by the Service is for general guidance on matters of interest only.
-Even if the Company takes every precaution to insure that the content of the Service is both current and accurate, errors can occur.
+Even if the Company takes every precaution to ensure that the content of the Service is both current and accurate, errors can occur.
 Plus, given the changing nature of laws, rules and regulations, there may be delays, omissions or inaccuracies in the information contained on the Service.

 The Company is not responsible for any errors or omissions, or for the results obtained from the use of this information.